gera2ld/garfield/README.md

   * jobKey

-    A key of the running command, used to count the concurrent processes doing the same thing.
+    A key of the running command, used to mark the processes doing the same thing.

-  * concurrent

-    Whether concurrent execution is allowed.
-Default as `false`.

   * cwd